devnull-cz/c-prog-lang/modules/undefined-behavior.md

-**Now an important note:** it is not that a small part of a program (statement, expression, ...) has a result that is not predictable, given that anything could have happened during the statement execution, **the entire execution of the program that experienced that undefined behavior is meaningless.**
+**Now an important note:** it is not that a small part of a program (statement, expression, ...) has a result that is not predictable, given that anything could have happened because of that, **the entire execution of the program that experienced that undefined behavior is meaningless.**

 Not only when writing software for cars, trains, planes, nuclear power plants, etc., you really have to be aware of that.